pachyderm/docs/content/2.3.x/deploy-manage/deploy/google-cloud-platform.md

 You are done!
 You can make sure that your cluster is working by running `pachctl version` or creating a new repo.

-!!!
-Attention
+{{% notice warning %}}
 If Authentication is activated (When you deploy with an enterprise key, for example), you will need to run `pachct auth login`, then authenticate to Pachyderm with your User, before you use `pachctl`.
+{% /notice %}

 ```s
 pachctl version